ppatoria/interview/shared_ptr.md

      which may result in slightly less efficient memory utilization compared to `std::allocate_shared`.
    - It provides more flexibility as you can use different allocation strategies or perform any additional setup before constructing the object.

-    Here's an example of using `std::shared_ptr` constructor with a custom allocator:
+    Here's an example of using the `std::shared_ptr` constructor with a custom allocator:

     ```cpp
    std::shared_ptr<Trade> ptr(new Trade(), tradeAllocator);